cebufooddroid/mapbox-gl-native/platform/macos/docs/guides/Info.plist Keys.md

 ## MGLIdeographicFontFamilyName

 The name of the font family to use for client-side text rendering of CJK ideographs.
-Set this to the name of a font family which will be available at run time, e.g. `PingFang`.
+Set this to the name of a font family which will be available at run time, e.g. `PingFang TC` (iOS 9+) or `Heiti TC` (iOS 8).
+Note that if a non-existent font is specified, iOS will fall back to using Helvetica but the glyphs will still be generated locally.